Hypocisy/RPGCoreV3-Chinese-wiki/SkillModule:-Behaviours.md

 # Configuration of Behaviours

-The "BLOOD_MAGIC" skill attribute or "GLOBAL_BLOOD_MAGIC" entity attribute when evaluating to greater-equal 1 will transform all mana consumption to health consumption - beware that unlike mana, health reservation cannot fully reserve health (at least 1 point of health has to be unreserved.)
+The "BLOOD_MAGIC" skill attribute or "GLOBAL_BLOOD_MAGIC" entity attribute when evaluating to greater-equal 1 will transform mana consumption to health consumption.
+Beware that unlike mana, health reservation cannot fully reserve health (at least 1 point of health has to be unreserved.)

 | Key & Aliases | Type | Description | Required | Variable |
 | - | - | - | - | - |